Are Helicopters Safer Than Airplanes?

 Furthermore, since helicopters have far more controls than airplanes for pilots to learn in navigation, the accident rate during training sessions is twice as high for helicopters as for airplanes.
 The overall rate of helicopter crashes, however, is only slightly higher than that of airplane crashes, and the fatality rate is actually slightly lower for helicopters.

 There are also different risk factors among the various types of helicopters themselves.
 Personal helicopters, which are often operated by less experienced pilots, have a higher crash rate than professionally operated commercial helicopter taxis.
-Lower-quality helicopters also crash more often than higher-end models, likely due to differences in mechanical quality along with pilot experience and training.
+Lower-quality helicopters also crash more often than higher-end models, likely due to differences in mechanical quality along with pilot inexperience that leads to aircraft accidents due to human error.
 Helicopters certainly have more moving parts than airplanes, which means more parts that might fail mechanically, causing an accident.

 Most helicopter accidents involved a loss of pilot control, collisions during takeoff or in flight or system failures. – Review of U.S. Civil Aviation Accidents, 2007-2009

-Weather and other conditions of the flight also make a difference.
+Flying in poor weather is another common cause of helicopter crashes.
 Emergency flights, such as military or medical rescue flights, have a higher crash rate than flights for business or pleasure, since they often fly regardless of weather and other conditions.